-$Members of Combahee \ River \ Collective \ at \ the \ March \ and \ Rally \ for \ Bellana \ Borde \ against \ Police \ Brutality, Boston, January \ 15, 1980 \ (Credit: Susan \ Fleischmann/The \ History \ Project)$
+$Members of \ Combahee \ River \ Collective \ at \ the \ March \ and \ Rally \ for \ Bellana \ Borde \ against \ Police \ Brutality, \ Boston, \ January \ 15, \ 1980. \ (Credit: Susan \ Fleischmann/The \ History \ Project)$

-Edited excerpt from Practicing New Worlds: Abolition and Emergent Strategies by Andrea J. Ritchie (AK Press, 2023).
+Edited excerpt from Practicing New Worlds: Abolition and Emergent Strategies by Andrea J. Ritchie (AK Press, 2023), pp. 5-7, 9-11, presented with footnote numbers from the original.
 Reprinted with permission from the publisher and author.

 Yet, as conditions worsen and urgency increases, as millions are increasingly mired in economic and climate crises while billionaires bank on our suffering, as the Right rises around the globe and comes for our throats with a clear intention to obliterate communities I am part of and care deeply about, the destruction of so much of the planet we call home looms large, and as police, state, and white-supremacist violence and repression intensify and multiply, it feels harder and harder to try on different strategies to resist and persist.
 It feels riskier to experiment; to reach for different ways of thinking, being, and relating; to imagine and create conditions for something new to emerge.
 The more pressure we are under, the more urgency, uncertainty, and fear we face, the stronger our instincts are to cling to the familiar.
 Under pressure, we are more likely to double down on strategies that have largely failed in the past, and turn to the institutions and structures that manufacture, produce, and sustain the current order in the hopes of changing them-or of at least staving off the worst of what's to come.
 We fight harder but continue to fight in the ways we know.